Two weeks in Portugal: our complete itinerary and tips

 .

 The iconic Algarve cliffs are located on the Mediterranean coast, and that’s where things get crowded.
-We spent one day in this region, near Portimão.
+We went to that region one day and stayed near Portimão – see here accommodation options in Portimão.

 Other beaches recommended to us included Praia da Galé, a large beach with good facilities and easy access; Falesia Beach , also quite extensive and well-equipped, accessed via stairs and wooden walkways; Praia do Camilo; Praia dos Tomates; Praia do Carvoeiro; and Ponta da Piedade.

-Despite the temptation to visit all these incredible places, we decided to spend our last day in Portugal relaxing.
-We enjoyed the peaceful beaches near our accommodation in Carrapateira, knowing that the next day our journey would continue toward southern Spain.
+Despite the temptation to visit all these wonders, we decided to dedicate the last day of our trip to Portugal to relaxing.
+We enjoyed the tranquility of the beaches near... our accommodation in Carrapateira, since the next day the journey would continue towards southern Spain.

 .